My name is Lennard van Ree.

-Over the course of my life I have had sex with 168 guys.
+Over the course of my life I have had sex with 168 Guys and then some.
 Some of it was good, some great, some regrettable, some awkward, some borderline traumatic, some laughable and some phenomenal.
-However, each and every guy I ever had sex with is a story to be told.
+However, each and every Guy I ever had sex with is a story to be told.

 The act of sex teaches us about ourselves, at a moment when we are at our most naked.
 Sex is when we are intensely vulnerable and strong at the same time.
 When you become intimate with someone, however brief or even anonymous, you inevitably grow.
 This site chronicles my experiences over the years.

 This is a site about sexual behavior among human beings.
-It’s about how we have come to treat sexuality and how I have attempted to find, appreciate and embrace myself and my sexuality in this world.
+It’s about how we have come to treat sexuality and how I have attempted to find, appreciate and embrace myself and my sexuality.

 Though overtly gay themed, I’d like to think 168guys.com conveys a message that applies to everyone equally:

 Whether you’re gay or straight, man or woman, we can all relate to the struggle to find and maintain true intimacy, which in my opinion lies at the core of everybody’s sexual desires.

 No matter how shallow a sexual encounter may appear, my 168 Guys will show you that, for better or for worse, sex is never meaningless.